 • For the slab treatment ensure that Uncracked (concrete only) is selected.
-(The 'Uncracked (gross section)' option uses an increased stiffness to account for any reinforcing bars specified, a refinement often felt unnecessary by practicing engineers.)
+(The alternative 'Uncracked (gross section)' option uses an increased stiffness to account for any reinforcing bars specified, a refinement often felt unnecessary by practicing engineers.)

-The torsional constant calculations settings are left as their default settings ('Sum slab and girder'; 'no warping restraint - use St Venant').
+The torsional constant calculations settings are left as their default settings ('Sum slab and girder'; 'None - use St Venant').
 The warping restraint options include those from the NCHRP Report 725 (Section 3.3.2) and have been shown to be superior, particularly for cases of high skew and/or curved girders.

 • Name the geometric attribute as Span girder and press Apply.
-This saves and retains the existing data, and allows modification to create the next attribute.
+This creates an attribute in the • Treeview and retains the existing data allowing it to be modified to create the next attribute.

-Defining a pier girder
+Defining a pier girder section